With unsubstantiated claim, Trump sows doubt on US election

 “This potentially lays the groundwork,” he added, “for him contesting election results.”

-Though election records obtained by The Associated Press show that a half-dozen senior advisers to the president have voted by mail, others in the administration have embraced the notion that states could be inundated with fraudulent ballots from overseas has gained traction within at least some corners of the Trump administration.
+Though election records obtained by The Associated Press show that a half-dozen senior advisers to the president have voted by mail, others in the administration have recently promoted the notion that states could be inundated with fraudulent ballots from overseas.

 “There are more protocols than people are probably aware of, which would make such an attack rather difficult,” he added.